-- Consider packing non-perishable snacks you are used to eating - Make a notecard that explains your allergies in the native language of the country

-- When eating out avoid consuming anything that you or the restaurant staff are unsure about including if it seems like they don't have a reliable source of information on the ingredients of the food you plan to order - 6.
-Identify in-country healthcare resources in advance of your trip.Your program manager can assist.
-You can also call ISOS prior to your trip to find out the nearest recommended hospitals or clinics from where you will be. - 7.
-Visit the CDC's Travelers' Health website to educate yourself and others who may be traveling with you about any disease risks and CDC health recommendations for international travel in areas you plan to visit. - 8.
-Visit the COVID-19 website for recommendations while traveling during COVID-19. - 9.
+- Consider packing non-perishable snacks you are used to eating - Make a notecard that explains your allergies in the native language of the country - When eating out avoid consuming anything that you or the restaurant staff are unsure about including if it seems like they don't have a reliable source of information on the ingredients on the food you plan to order - 4.
+Identify in-country health care resources in advance of your trip.
+Your program manager can assist.
+You can also call ISOS prior to your trip to find out the nearest recommended hospitals or clinics from where you will be. - 5.
+Visit the CDC's Travelers' Health website to educate yourself and others who may be traveling with you about any disease risks and CDC health recommendations for international travel in areas you plan to visit. - 6.
+Visit the CDC's Travel During COVID-19 website for recommendations while traveling during COVID-19. - 7.
 If needed, consider making additional preparations to avoid problems with the following common issues: ability/disability issues, alcohol use, allergies, contraceptives, culture shock, dental care, dietary concerns, exercise, eyeglass prescriptions, gender-sensitive healthcare, hepatitis protection, medications, psychological issues, regional health issues, sexuality, sleep patterns, smoking.
-You may inform your Program Manager if you need any assistance. - 10.
-Assemble a travel health kit containing basic first aid and medical supplies.
-Be sure to include a thermometer, bandages, Ibuprofen/Acetaminophen, and an alcohol-based hand gel for hand hygiene. - 11.
-Review your health insurance coverage and needs with your Program Manager and make sure you have the appropriate coverage (see the previous section).
+You may inform your Program Manager if you need any assistance. - Assemble a travel health kit containing basic first aid and medical supplies.
+Be sure to include a thermometer, bandages, Ibuprofen/Acetaminophen, and an alcohol-based hand gel for hand hygiene.
+MIT-Japan Program will provide you with an Emergency Preparedness Kit.
+Please make sure that all items are included - 9.
+Review your health insurance coverage and needs with your Program Manager and make sure you have the appropriate coverage (see previous section).

-Traveling during COVID-19
+TRAVELLING DURING COVID-19

-- MIT requires travelers to be vaccinated for COVID-19 including one booster.
-If you have any questions or require a medical or religious exemption please contact MIT Medical - Even if not required in the country you will travel to, it is recommended you get tested with a viral test 1-3 days before you travel.
+- As of June 1st MIT requires travelers to be vaccinated for COVID-19 including the booster.
+If you have any questions or require a medical or religious exemption please contact MIT Medical - It is recommended you get tested with a viral test 1-3 days before you travel.
 Keep a copy of your test results with you during travel in case you are asked for them.
 Do NOT travel if you test positive. - Wear a mask over your nose and mouth when required.
+Masks are required on planes, buses, trains, and other forms of public transportation traveling into, within, or out of the United States and in U.S. transportation hubs such as airports and stations.

 How you get to and from the airport, such as with public transportation and ridesharing, can increase your chances of being exposed to the virus.
-Please verify with your program manager the best way of transportation to your destination to discuss risk informed ways to travel.
+Please verify with your program manager the best way of transportation in your destination to discuss risk informed ways to travel.